AlenaKharytonchyk/rsschool-2019Q1-cv/cv.md

 [Game](https://github.com/rolling-scopes-school/alenakharytonchyk-2018Q3/pull/6)

 [RSS-tasks 3Q18](https://github.com/rolling-scopes-school/alenakharytonchyk-2018Q3/branches)

 ### Experience:
-I have a self work experience in The Rolling Scopes School 3Q18.
-Also an experience of group work in the task [Culture portal](https://github.com/AlenaKharytonchyk/CodeJam-Culture-Portal_gr24)
+I have a self-work experience in The Rolling Scopes School 3Q18 and a group-work experience in the [Culture portal task](https://github.com/AlenaKharytonchyk/CodeJam-Culture-Portal_gr24)
 ### Education:
 When | What | Where
 -----|------|------